 3. Keep your system software current

 Security holes emerge over time as the bad guys continuously poke at software and look for potential holes.
 Typically, vendors respond quickly to a known bug, but then the onus falls on the user to keep their device updated.

 Increasingly, mobile systems automatically update operating systems and security tools, but not all solutions operate in this way.
 But you want to check regularly and make sure that your system is running the latest version of its system software.

 4. Do not customize your phone’s security settings

 Users sometimes try to skirt established system settings, either because they do not trust them or they want to use their phone in “interesting” ways.
 They disable security controls so they can personalize the system or enable blocked functions.

 In some cases, premium apps that they would otherwise pay for can be downloaded and installed for free once they alter the device.
 The problem is individuals sometimes do not fully understand the ramifications from such a switch.
 Disabling a device overrides the inherent security features and can open up a backdoor that the criminals can then use to compromise your system.

 Increasingly, vendors are connecting IoT devices, like physical fitness trackers, to smartphones.
 Many IoT devices have little memory and limited processing power, so their security features are not as robust as your smartphone.

 As mobile devices have become more popular, they have been more attractive targets for hackers.
-Consequently, individuals need to protect themselves and following these five tips is a good start.
+Consequently, individuals need to protect themselves, and following these five tips is a good start.
 As for the fifth one, you should also consider using a VPN on your smartphone even if you don’t own any IoT devices.
 Picking whichever service from our best Android VPN or best iOS VPN list will help encrypt your traffic and protect your personal data.